What is the difference between a surgical oncologist and a general surgeon?

 Do I need to see a specialist in cancer surgery?

 Surgical oncologists have advanced training and may have access to newer approaches and/or clinical trials to treat cancer.
-Also, because of our multidisciplinary approach, the surgeon is part of a team of oncologists working together to provide you the best care possible.
+Your surgeon is part of a team of oncologists working together to provide you the best care possible.